elainemanoelle/front-farmers-search/README.md

 # Farmers Search Frontend

-This project was developed with Angular 7.3.8.
+This project was developed using Angular 7.3.8.

 ## Description